 Lynford was not the only church built by Mme Lyne-Stephens.
 She also built the splendid church of Our Lady and the English Martyrs in Cambridge, selling her pearls to do so.
 It was known for many years as the ‘Dolls’ eye church’.

 Of the Trust’s thirteen Leased Churches, one is Roman Catholic.
 The Church of Our Lady of Consolation and St Stephen is leased from the Diocese of East Anglia.
 The Norfolk Churches Trust took over this Church in 2009.

 The church, which is hidden in trees can be reached via forestry track 34, off West Tofts Road, IP26 5EL.
-Regrettably It is currently closed, awaiting repairs (June 2021).
+The keyholder can be contacted on 01842 878246.

 The structure repairs to the parapets on the north side are completed and scaffolding removed for the first time since June 2018.
 However, the wiring for the lights has now been condemned and will need to be replaced – until we know more about this, the church will be open by prior arrangement only as it is very dark inside.